Mashpoe/c-vector/README.md

 struct foo* foo_vec = vector_create();
 ```

-As stated above, you can access/modify items in a vector using the `[]` operator:
+A vector's elements can be accessed/modified using the `[]` operator:

 ```c
 char* vec_str = vector_create();